chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

    > It is normal to see an error at this point, the next steps which install the extension resolve this.
 1. C4B / MSP / C4BTRIAL: Run `choco upgrade chocolatey.extension -y`.
 You will see what looks like an error message about not having chocolatey.extension installed.
 That's a warning and should clear up when this command completes.
 1. Run `choco` - you should no longer see the error about not having chocolatey.extension installed.
 If you do, please circle back and use copy/paste for instructions as you may have mistyped something.
-1. Run `choco config set cacheLocation $env:ALLUSERSPROFILE\choco-cache`.
+1. Run `choco config set --name cacheLocation --value $env:ALLUSERSPROFILE\choco-cache`.
 This moves the TEMP location in scripts to use this and makes clean up more deterministic.
-1. Run `choco config set commandExecutionTimeoutSeconds 14400`.
+1. Run `choco config set --name commandExecutionTimeoutSeconds --value 14400`.
 This increases the timeout more than the default 45 minutes, you may wish to set it higher.
 1. C4B / MSP / C4BTRIAL: Run `choco feature enable --name="'internalizeAppendUseOriginalLocation'"`.
 This sets Package Internalizer to append `-UseOriginalLocation` to the end of `Install-ChocolateyPackage` to make it behave more like `Install-ChocolateyInstallPackage`.
 Since the files are local, we won't need it copying them to temp prior to running it.
 1. C4B / MSP / C4BTRIAL: Run `choco feature enable --name="'reduceInstalledPackageSpaceUsage'"` to ensure Package Reducer is turned on.
 1. Set proxy configuration, virus scan configuration, or other configuration as described at [Chocolatey configuration](xref:configuration).